 Simply put, this kit is a great way to simply add a powerful, colorful LED to your project.
 Check the resource page for Arduino and SB-FireFly sample code.

-As the constant-current regulators are a linear device, they generate a noticable amount of heat, especially at the higher input voltage levels (see the graph in the documentation).
+As the constant-current regulators are a linear device, they generate a noticeable amount of heat, especially at the higher input voltage levels (see the graph in the documentation).
 To counter this, use a 10W switching voltage regulator on the Vin line to the Star Controller to bring the high voltage efficiently down to 5~6V, where it will operate much cooler.

 Oh, did we mention it's a OSHW-compliant kit?
 Source documentation is available under the Documentation Tab.